 Do You Need to Tip at Stretchlab?
 The Short Answer

 In short, there are no hard and fast rules when it comes to tipping flexologists at Sretchlab.
 It’s a bit like tipping personal trainers at gyms – some people do and some don’t.
+However, we normally do as their employees earn fairly modest salaries and full-time work isn’t always available.
 If you do want to tip, we’d suggest $5-20 is plenty.

 We’ve covered the details more below…